Photo by Bobrowiec

 A YOUTUBE PLAYLIST OF QUESTIONABLE LOCAL MUSIC

-This playlist kicks off with some Polish pop classics, segues into some Polish rap and moves on to a rock and roll number, in English, about how Poland is a "nation of losers".
+This playlist kicks off with some Polish pop classics, segues into some Polish rap, and moves on to a rock 'n' roll number, in English, about how Poland is a "nation of losers."
 It then veers into the kind of tunes you might actually hear on the dancefloors of those clubs we told you about, before rounding off with some Polish reggae, which is just as terrible as it sounds.
 Enjoy!

 VICE CITY MAP